huangziwei/nk/README.md

 # nk

-Convert Japanese EPUBs into ruby-expanded chapterized text, synthesize VoiceVox MP3s, and stream them via WebDAV.
+`nk` (short for “No Kanji”; pronounce /nɔk/ or /nik/) converts Japanese EPUBs into chapterized TXT files where every kanji is replaced with katakana.
+It leans on in-text ruby first and falls back to UniDic lookups.
+From there you can synthesize MP3s with VoiceVoxand expose them over WebDAV or the built-in web-based player.

 Tested on macOS and Ubuntu.